 1/2 cup powdered xylitol or 1/4 cup Gentle Sweet (I recommend the xylitol)

 4 oz softened cream cheese or 1/2 block cream cheese

 For the cake:

-In a large mixing bowl beat cream cheese and butter with sweetener until fluffy (about 2 minutes).
+In a large mixing bowl beat the cream cheese and butter with sweetener, about 1 minute.
 Add eggs, one at a time, beating after each until fully incorporated.
-Beat in lemon juice, and extract.
+Beat in lemon juice, zest, and extract.

 Now add the dry ingredients in one at a time, right on top of the wet ingredients and mix just until blended.

 Fill a 9×5 inch greased loaf pan 3/4 full with the batter and make little loaves or cupcakes out of remaining batter.

 Bake in a 350-degree oven for 20 minutes for loaf and check on the smaller loaves.
 Remove the loaves if they are ready and once the 9×5 cake starts to brown cover the cake loosely with foil and bake an additional 20-30 minutes until toothpick inserted in the center comes out clean.
 Cool on rack for 5 minutes and turn out onto plate and cool completely before frosting.

 Blend these ingredients together very well (I used an immersion blender) and pour onto cooled cake.

 Cooking time directions for the cake are for an electric oven, gas oven times may vary. *I used a 9×5 sized loaf pan and think it is optimal, but whatever size your pan is just fill it to 75% so that it doesn’t rise over the top and you can use any remaining batter to make mini loaves or even muffins.
 My pans range in size from 3×7 to much larger, but the baking time is based on a 9×5 loaf pan in an electric oven.